BernhardWenzel/pycvmaker/README.md

 ## How it works

 It parses a YAML file (`templates/entries.yaml`) which are then available in the Jinja template as `entries`.
+Have a look at `templates/cv.html` to see how they are used.